tjmcodes/tjmcodes/README.md

 <div align="center">
   <ul>

-     🔭 I’m currently reviewing data structures and algorithms.
-     🌱 I’m enjoying learning about C++ fundamentals used in making games.
-     👯 I’m looking to collaborate on building music apps.
-     🤔 I’m looking for help with iOS development.
-     😄 Pronouns: She/her.
+     🔭 I’m currently working with databases and lots of Google Sheets 🌱 I enjoy learning to solve problems using code to automate repeatable admin tasks
-     ⚡ Fun fact: Love gaming when I can.. (current game, Far: Changing Tides ⛵️)
+     ⚡ Fun fact: Love gaming when I can.. (current game, Avatar 🎮)

   </ul>
  </div>